Nathalie Álvarez Mesén: Biography

 Álvarez Mesén was born in Sweden, where her parents met.
 Her mother was born in Costa Rica, studied in Russia, and then went to Sweden, where she met a man from Uruguay.
-She moved to Costa Rica when she was seven and attended high school there, then returned to Sweden for college.
+Nathalie moved to Costa Rica when she was seven and attended high school there, then returned to Sweden for university.

-Álvarez Mesén began her career in stage acting in Costa Rica before pursuing a BFA in Mime Acting at the Stockholm University of the Arts.
+Álvarez Mesén began her career in stage acting in Costa Rica before pursuing a BFA in mime acting at the Stockholm University of the Arts.
 She later earned her MFA from the Columbia University School of the Arts.
-She is also a two-time alumna of the Berlinale Talents and the Toronto International Film Festival Talent Lab.
+She is also an alumna of the Berlinale Talents and the Toronto International Film Festival Talent Lab.

 Álvarez Mesén's short, Filip (2015), was awarded best live-action film under 15 minutes at the 2016 Palm Springs International Festival of Short Films.
 Her short, Asunder (2015), premiered at the 2015 Stockholm International Film Festival and screened during the 2016 Telluride Film Festival, where it was curated by Barry Jenkins as part of the "Calling Cards" program.
 She also co-wrote the short film Entre Tu y Milagros (2020), which won the Orizzonti Award for Best Short Film at the Venice Film Festival.